Classen School of Advanced Studies High School at Northeast

 Informed by the International Baccalaureate (IB) mission to develop active, compassionate and lifelong learners, our IB program works to foster a distinctive set of attributes.
 These qualities—embodied in the IB learner profile—prepare IB students to make exceptional contributions on campus.
 Please click the link below to review our IB Learner Profile:

 Students study six subjects selected from the subject groups.
-Normally three subjects are studied at higher level (courses representing 240 teaching hours, the equivalent of two years of study), and the remaining three subjects are studied at standard level (courses representing 150 teaching hours, the equivalent of one year of study).
+Normally three subjects are studied at a higher level (courses representing 240 teaching hours, the equivalent of two years of study), and the remaining three subjects are studied at a standard level (courses representing 150 teaching hours, the equivalent of one year of study).

 Made up of the three required components, the DP core aims to broaden students’ educational experience and challenge them to apply their knowledge and skills.